argonsecurity/scanner-action/README.md

 #### `audit-only`

-If true the action will never fail the workflow. defaults to false.
+If true the action will never fail the workflow.
+Defaults to false.

 #### `should-notify`